dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 ## Page Directories and Table Structure

-As we have seen earlier in this section, when paging is enabled, a virtual address is translated into a set of entry numbers in different tables.
+As we have seen earlier in this chapter, when paging is enabled, a virtual address is translated into a set of entry numbers in different tables.
 In this paragraph we will see the different types available for them.

 But before proceeding with the details let's see some of the characteristics common between all table/directory types: